hotosm/tasking-manager-terraform-modules/README.md

 ## Modules

-1. VPC - Creates VPC, subnet, route tables and gateways
-2. Database - Creates RDS instance and associated components
-3. Backend - Creates Backend components - containerised deployments to ECS
+1. Backend - Creates Backend components - containerised deployments to ECS
-4. Frontend - Creates S3, CloudFront and associated components
+2. Frontend - Creates S3, CloudFront and associated components

+VPC and Database modules are sourced from an external GIT repository.